Diggs Revol Dog Crate (Small/Medium)

 Why Dog Crates Matter for Your Flat-Coated Retriever

-Crate training a Flat-Coated Retriever works with their cheerful disposition, though their high energy means the crate needs to feel like a retreat, not a cage.
-The crate needs to be large enough for a full-grown Flat-Coated Retriever (55-70 lbs) to stand, turn around, and lie down comfortably.
-For larger breeds, this means a substantial piece of equipment -- and durability becomes a real concern.
+Crate training a Flat-Coated Retriever works with their cheerful nature, though their high energy means the crate needs to feel like a den, not a prison (I've seen high-energy dogs panic in crates that feel too confining).
+The crate needs to fit a full-grown Flat-Coated Retriever (55-70 lbs) -- enough room to stand, turn, and stretch out.
+For this size, you're looking at a serious piece of equipment, and durability becomes a real concern.
+I've had shelter dogs bend wire crates in a single afternoon.

 Large-Breed Sizing for Flat-Coated Retriever (55-70 lbs)